- Eat healthy meals and get plenty of rest.

 What do I do if student health services can’t provide me with the services that I need?

 The staff at your student health center will know the names and contact information of physicians, specialists, gynecologists, and mental health clinicians in the community in case you need additional care not provided at the center.
 You can always ask them to help you find someone qualified to take care of your specific problem.
-Make sure to check your insurance.
-If it’s a problem that can wait, some insurance companies only cover visits to health care providers within your hometown network.
+Make sure to check your insurance, as some companies only cover visits to health care providers within your hometown network.

 What if I have an emergency?